 Section IV.
-Review of Reportable Events and Compliance Activities (complete this section for Step 1 only)

-- 37. Please tell us about your organization's compliance activities related to research studies. - For governmental or regulatory agency inspections... that result in a finding or a request for an official compliance action (e.g., issuance of a US FDA Form 483 or FDA Warning Letter): These are audits or inspections conducted by the US government, US regulatory agencies (e.g., US FDA, VA Office for Research Oversight), other countries' governments, or other countries' regulatory agencies that required a response or action from your organization for investigators who: - underwent the inspection as an employee, staff member, student or agent of your organization; and/or - conduct research managed or funded by your organization that underwent inspection.
+Review of Reportable Events and Co ompliance Activities (complete this section for Step 1 only) Section IV.
+Review of Reportable Events and Co 37.
+Please tell us about your organization's compliance activities related to research studies.
+Propliance Activities (complete this section for Step 1 only) For governmental or regulatory agency inspections that result in a finding or a request for an official compliance action (e.g., issuance of a US FDA Form 483 or FDA Warning Letter): These are audits or inspections conducted by the US government, US regulatory agencies (e.g., US FDA, VA Office for Research Oversight), other countries' governments, or other countries' regulatory agencies that required a response or action from your organization for investigators who: underwent the inspection as an employee, staff member, student or agent of your organization; and/or conduct research managed or funded by your organization that underwent inspection.
 For federal agencies that are accredited or seeking accreditation, only include inspections of investigators for human participants research that is overseen by your agency's HRPP and not studies where your agency solely provides funding and HRPP oversight occurs at another organization.
 This number does not include routine monitoring activities performed by federal sponsors.
 Include all relevant inspections within the most recent complete year.

-If your organization is an independent IRB/EC that does not track this information, select "A number was not provided because my organization is an independent IRB/EC and does not track this information."

-- For "for cause" audits your organization conducted of research studies: "For cause" means an audit prompted by some information, a complaint, or an event related to the conduct of the research study.
-"Your organization conducted" means that personnel internal to your organization or others your organization designates (e.g., external consultants) conducted an audit of research it conducts, manages, reviews and/or sponsors. - For not for cause/random/ routine post-approval audits of research studies: "Not for cause", random, or routine post-approval means there was no particular reason for choosing records to audit; the studies or records are selected by chance.
-Not for cause audits are conducted as a part of your organization's ongoing quality assurance program and may be conducted by personnel internal to your organization or others your organization designates (e.g., external consultants).
-Only audits which consist of a comprehensive review of the conduct of a study should be counted (as opposed to spot checks or focused reviews which include limited assessments.)
+If your organization is an independent IRB/EC that does not track this information, select "A number was not provided because my organization is an independent IRB/EC and does not track this information," For for cause" means an audit prompted by some information, a complaint, or an event related to the conduct of the research studies: "For cause" means an audit prompted by some information, a complaint, or an event related to the conduct of the research studies: "Not for cause," random, or routine post-approval means there was no particular reson for choosing records to audit; the studies or records are selected by chance.
+Not or cause audits are conducted as a part of your organization's ongoing quality assurance program and may be conducted by personnel internal to your organi the conduct of a study should be counted (as opposed to spot checks or focused reviews which include limited assessments.)
 Self-audits or desk audits should be counted only if responses are required from the research team and reviewed by the compliance office.